 Risk Management Framework

-The diversity of our business model requires us to identify, measure, aggregate and manage our risks, and to allocate our capital among our businesses.
+The diversity of our business model requires us to identify, assess, measure, aggregate and manage our risks, and to allocate our capital among our businesses.
 We operate as an integrated group through our divisions, business units and infrastructure functions.
 Risk and capital are managed via a framework of principles, organizational structures and measurement and monitoring processes that are closely aligned with the activities of the divisions and business units:

 - Core risk management responsibilities are embedded in the Management Board and delegated to senior risk management committees responsible for execution and oversight.
 The Supervisory Board regularly monitors the risk and capital profile.

 - We operate a three-line of defense risk management model whereby front office functions, risk management oversight and assurance roles are played by functions independent of one another.

 - Risk strategy is approved by the Management Board on an annual basis and is defined based on the Group Risk Appetite and Strategic and Capital Plan in order to align risk, capital and performance targets.